-- All new member presentations must be approved by the Office of Student Activities and must take place on campus within the new member presentation period as designated by the University intake schedule and as approved at the time of petition hearings; - All new member presentations must receive written approval by the organizations' chapter advisor and submitted to the Office of Student Activities as designated by the University intake schedule; - There will be NO EXCEPTIONS to any other time periods or forms of expression (before, during or after the intake period); - d.
+- a.
+All new member presentations must be previewed and approved by the Office of Student Activities and must take place on campus within the new member presentation period as designated by the university intake schedule and as approved at the time of petition hearings; - b.
+All new member presentations must receive written approval by the organizations' chapter advisor with a written verification of approval submitted to the Office of Student Activities as designated by the university intake schedule; - c.
+There will be NO EXCEPTIONS to any other time periods or forms of expression (before, during or after the intake period);

+d.
 No pre or post new membership presentation shows on- or off-campus.